Nissan 370z - Steering Lock

 This is both frustrating and concerning for anyone that hasn't encountered this before so we are happy to share with you what you will need and how to fix it.

 Note: This is a temporary fix!
 This will enable you to get the car into ACC and remove the fuse that operates the ESC Module.
 To pull the fuse in ACC, and it will trick the module into thinking it is bypassed every time.
-Replacement ESC modules are approx. $300 if replacing yourself or $2k plus at Nissan.
+Replacement ESC modules are approx. $900 if replacing yourself or $2k plus at Nissan.
+We recommend sourcing a new module here from JDMAccessories.

 Tools you will need: You will need a set of angled Pointy Nose Pliers & a Flat Head screwdriver.